A Qualitative Diary Study of Learning Engagement and Application on HubSpot Academy

 Context

 First, I wanted to understand how learners are currently consuming Academy content.
-Our team to date did not have research on the learner journey, only research regarding the find-ability of content on HubSpot Academy and learner satisfaction with Academy content after a course was complete.
+Our product and marketing teams did not have research on the learner journey, only research regarding the findability of content on HubSpot Academy and learner satisfaction with Academy content after a course was complete.

 Next, I wanted to understand why learners were not able to apply what they’ve learned on Academy into their professional roles.
 From previous research, I saw that one area where the Academy platform was underserved was in learners being able to apply what they’ve learned on the platform to the real world.